fearless-spider/pyramid_profiler/README.md

 ## Quick Start

-It is easy to understand pyramid-profiler going through an example.
+It is easy to understand pyramid_profiler going through an example.
 Let's dive in.

-### Install pyramid-profiler by pip.
+### Install pyramid_profiler by pip.

 pip install pyramid_profiler